MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 To help bridge this gap, **I’ve compiled a list of skills** to emphasize on internship and entry-level resumes that will help you stand out to potential employers.

 To be clear, you by no means need to master everything on this list to secure your first internship.
-Lots of students will secure jobs with just what they've learned in school and most will know a only a small subset of what I've listed below.
+Lots of students will secure jobs with just what they've learned in school and most will know only a small subset of what I've listed below.
 Think of this article as a guide for **self-learning** or a roadmap of next steps for those unsure how to strengthen their resumes.

 ## Quick Checklist